 Aubreita is a low-growing, evergreen perennial which forms a mat of flowers and is good for the front of a border or better still, tumbling down a wall.

 Aubretia is fully hardy and flowers best in a sunny spot, but it will grow in semishade.
 Aubretia prefers well-drained soil and will tolerate dry growing conditions, which is why it is so well suited to being planted in walls and rockeries.
 It requires just a little maintenance and is trouble free.

 Although Aubrieta is not scented, it is attractive to bees and long flowering.

-Although a very simple and common garden plant, it is a lovely sight in spring to see a well established Aubrieta trailing over a wall a mass of blue, purple and pink; Aubreita always look really pretty and a make cheerful splash of colour.
+Although a very simple and common garden plant, it is a lovely sight in spring to see a well established Aubrieta trailing over a wall a mass of blue, purple and pink; Aubreita looks pretty and makes a cheerful splash of colour.

-Aubretia tend to be short lived plants as they can become bare in patches with age.
-To combat this take cuttings as Aubretia root very easily.
-Just trim off a cutting a few centimeters long in mid summer and root into well drained compost.
+It is easy to get cuttings from Aubretia.
+Often they send out little plantlets around them and you can pot these up to grow on for planting out later when they have a mature root.
+Also Aubretia root easily trim off a cutting a few centimetres long in midsummer and root into well-drained compost.
 Let the plant grow on to a mature size in a suitable container, and then it is ready for planting out.

 Aubretia can be raised from seed if you want to cultivate a particularly colour or variety not commonly found in the garden centres, such as A.'Cascade red', which as the name suggests is a bright red variety, but otherwise the easiest way is to take cuttings.

 If Aubretia is not the plant for you check out summer flowering plants, spring flowering plants, scented plants and climbing plants for more ideas.